Esri/dynamic-situational-awareness-qt/README.md

  * `cd dynamic-situational-awareness-qt`
  * `git clone https://github.com/Esri/arcgis-runtime-toolkit-qt.git`
  * `cd arcgis-runtime-toolkit-qt`
- * `git checkout release/100.2.1`
  * Open `DSA.pro` with Qt Creator, configure the projects and build.

+**Note:** There is a file path length limit when deploying the DSA apps to Android from Windows.
+The simplest way to workaround this is to shorten the folder name of the "Shadow Build Directory" in the Qt Creator Project settings.

 # Prerequisites
-* ArcGIS Runtime SDK for Qt 100.2.1 - NOTE currently, the DSA app MUST be built against version 100.2.1
+* ArcGIS Runtime SDK for Qt 100.3
 * Qt SDK 5.9.2 or higher
 * Qt Creator
 * ArcGIS Runtime SDK for Qt C++ Plugin [(details)](https://github.com/Esri/arcgis-runtime-toolkit-qt)